 A. No. Turn it in right the first time.
-Besides, in my experience, students don't "revise" so much as fix a comma or two and call that a "revision."
+Besides, in my experience, students do not "revise" so much as fix a comma or two and call that a "revision."
 So no, you can't revise.

-Q. What if my assignment is too short/doesn't meet the minimum length required?
+Q. What if my assignment is too short/does not meet the minimum length required?